 If you have £1,500 of allowable expenses, claim those.
 If you have £500 of allowable expenses, use your trading allowance to offset against your tax bill, instead.

-As an example, if you made £34,000 in your primary job as an employee, and £10,000 on your Etsy store as a self-employed worker:
+As an example, if you made £34,000 in your primary job as an employee, and £10,000 on your side hustle as a self-employed worker:

 This falls into the 20% tax band, though your employer will usually tax you ‘at source’ from your wages.
 You’ll need to include this on your Self Assessment tax return, but you will normally have paid the tax on your employment income already.

 Don’t stress – it’s easier to manage than you think

 It needn’t be overwhelming when working out how much tax to pay from your second job or side gig, help is always available from HMRC or an accountant.

 Just remember that tax laws vary per country, so it’s important to research the rules for your particular place of residence.
 For example, in the US, you’re taxed on the total income you generate, which means having a side gig or second job could push you into a higher tax bracket.
 You can find out more about that here.

 Think this sounds like the right path for you?
 Come along to our monthly Get started event for new members to find out what a portfolio career could look like and how The Portfolio Collective can help you take those first steps towards professional success – and don’t forget to connect with our community!